Asian Markets Mixed After Recent Gains But Mood Remains Upbeat - UrduPoint

 Friday's broadly healthy Chinese data provided some reassurance to traders, indicating a growth slowdown in the world's number two economy may have bottomed out, and suggesting this year could see some improvement.

-7 percent lower in the afternoon, with Singapore, Wellington, Mumbai, Bangkok, Jakarta and Manila also in the red.
+- 'Element of worry' - But Hong Kong struggled after last week's advances and was 0.90 percent lower, with Singapore, Wellington, Mumbai, Bangkok, Jakarta and Manila also in the red.

 AxiTrader's Stephen Innes said the general outlook was for further rises.

-"There's a belief that global growth will continue to pick up speed over the coming months, as significant downside risks to the global economy have been turned aside, and worries over a possible recession have diminished, with the data giving credence to the possibility," he said in a note.
+"There's a belief that global growth will continue to pick up speed over the coming months, as significant downside risks to the global economy have been turned aside, and worries over a possible recession have diminished," he said in a note.

 However, Michael Hewson of CMC Markets UK said there was still "an element of worry, with the resilience of the gold price speaking to a market that doesn't necessarily want to put all of its eggs into one basket".